aralroca/aralroca.com/posts/teaful.md

 ### Optimistic updates

-If you want to make an optimistic update (Update the store, save the value by calling the api, if the api request fails revert to the previous value).
+If you want to make an optimistic update (when you update the store and save the value by calling the api, if the api request fails revert to the previous value).
 You can do it thanks to the `onAfterUpdate` function.

 ```js
 import createStore from "teaful";